Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Swing by the Welcome To Fabulous Las Vegas Sign

-Check into Your Vegas Accommodations on The Strip
+Check into Your Accommodations on The Strip

 Hit the Las Vegas Casinos

-Best Casino in Vegas for First Timers
+Travel Tip: Best Casino in Vegas for First Timers

 Gambling in Las Vegas can be intimidating – but it is a Vegas must-do for first-timers!
 Choosing the ‘best casino’ for your Las Vegas trip planner is less important that choosing the right time and the right games.
-One of the best Las Vegas tips for first timers is to ease into gambling – otherwise, you can lose a bundle of money in the blink of an eye.
+One of the best Las Vegas tips is to ease into gambling – otherwise, you can lose a bundle of money in the blink of an eye.

-See the Sights on The Las Vegas Strip
+See the Sights on The Strip

 Now that you are getting warmed up, it’s time to step out onto The Strip – officially known as Las Vegas Boulevard.
-The extravagant casino complexes that line The Strip are a spectacular sight – especially as the sun starts to set and the neon lights begin to glow.
-While the scene in its entirety is astounding, we recommend starting with the Vegas sights in the center of The Strip – and we are highlighting out top picks.
+The extravagant casino complexes that line the world-famous street are a spectacular sight – especially as the sun starts to set and the neon lights begin to glow.

-Bellagio Fountain at the Bellagio Hotel and Casino
+Bellagio Fountain and Conservatory

 Without question, the Bellagio Fountain is a must-see on your Las Vegas 3 Day Itinerary.
 Bellagio Fountain shows – a water, music and light extravaganza – take place throughout the day and you can find a schedule on the official Bellagio website.
 Beautiful both day and night, the shows are absolutely free for everyone to enjoy!